erf-model/ERF/Docs/sphinx_doc/TimeAdvance.rst

 .. _AnelasticTimeAdvance:

-Anelastic Option
+Anelastic Advance
 ---------------------

-When solving the anelastic rather than fully compressible equations, ERF uses a 2nd order Runge-Kutta method:
+When solving the anelastic rather than fully compressible equations, ERF uses a 2nd order Runge-Kutta method (with no substepping):

-Specifically, for
+Specifically, the 2nd order Runge-Kutta method solves

 .. math::

   \frac{d \mathbf{S}}{dt} = f(\mathbf{S})

-where :math:`\mathbf{S}` is the solution vector, we solve
+where :math:`\mathbf{S}` is the solution vector, in the following two steps:

 .. math::